Consultation letter for 2021-22, please see bottom of this page

 Entry requirements are as follows:

-- Basic entry requirements for A Level and Advanced Vocational subjects are a minimum of 5x 9-4 grades at GCSE with a minimum Average Points Score of 4 (average grade 4).
-Eg a grade 9 is worth 9 points, a grade 8 is worth 8 points, a grade 7 is worth 7 points etc.
+- The candidate must meet the course requirements.
+Basic entry requirements for A Level and Advanced Vocational subjects are a minimum of 5 9-4 grades at GCSE including English and Mathematics, with a minimum Average Points Score of 4.
+Some subjects require a GCSE grade 5, 6 or 7.
+These appear on our website.

-- Students who meet the entry requirement, but have not gained a grade 4 or better in English and/or Mathematics will be required to re-sit at the earliest opportunity.
+- Students who meet the entry requirement, but have not gained a grade 4 or better in English or Mathematics will be required to re-sit at the earliest opportunity.

-- Any academic entry requirement will be the same for both external and internal places.
+- Any academic entry requirement will be the same for both external and internal applicants.

 - Students with SEND can be accommodated, if they meet the academic entry requirements.